Food prices skyrocket in DR Congo’s Goma after M23 takeover

 Collecting data from three Goma markets – Virunga, Lenine and Kituku – the organisation’s staff reported price hikes on some food items, including flour, beans and oil, of between 18 and 160 percent from January 25 to January 31

 On the night of January 26, Rwanda-backed fighters from the March 23 Movement (M23) stormed into Goma, declaring it under their control.
-There was sporadic fighting between the rebels and Congolese forces in the days that followed, with electricity, water and internet services cut, and businesses shut.
+There was sporadic fighting between the rebels and Congolese forces in the days that followed with electricity, water and internet services cut, and businesses shut.

 More than a week later, power has largely been restored and food products are available in the city, locals in Goma told Al Jazeera.
-But they also confirmed that the prices of several items had doubled or even tripled since the takeover.
+But they also confirmed the prices of several items had doubled or even tripled since the takeover.

 “I’m asking the new authorities to do everything they can to stabilise the situation here,” Julienne Anifa, a mother of seven shopping at the Alanine Market in Goma, told Al Jazeera over the weekend.
 “We buy various products at a high price.
 And this is affecting us economically at this time of war.”

 An ActionAid community volunteer in Goma, speaking anonymously to protect his safety, said: “Everything has become expensive.
-We were paying $20 for a bucket of rice, and now it’s at least $23.
-The big drinking water bottles have also doubled in price from $1 to $2.”
+We were paying $20 for a bucket of rice and now it’s at least $23.
+The big drinking water bottles have also doubled in price from $1 to $2.

-“During the fighting, the prices doubled – things you could buy for $2 were suddenly costing $6 because food wasn’t getting in.
+“During the fighting … things you could buy for $2 were suddenly costing $6 because food wasn’t getting in.
 Now prices have dropped a bit, but they are still too high for most people.”

 ActionAid warned on Monday that soaring costs are forcing families to go without meals, putting hundreds of thousands at risk of malnutrition.